Luxury to mid-range custom kitchens – Highland Park, Preston Hollow, Lakewood & beyond

 The all-white kitchen that dominated Dallas for 10+ years is fading.
 In 2026, Dallas homeowners are requesting warm walnut, white oak, and rift-cut oak cabinetry – either full wood kitchens or two-tone designs with a painted perimeter and wood island.
 Stained walnut islands with fluted details are the single most requested design element in our 2026 Dallas projects.

 Panel-ready refrigerators, hidden dishwashers, and integrated coffee systems are standard in any Dallas kitchen above $85,000.
-The goal is a seamless cabinetry wall where no appliance screams for attention.
-In Highland Park, we are installing full-height refrigerator columns flanking a range wall — a European kitchen concept that is now hitting the DFW market hard.
+The goal is a smooth cabinetry wall where no appliance screams for attention.
+In Highland Park, we are installing full-height refrigerator columns flanking a range wall – a European kitchen concept that is now hitting the DFW market hard.

 Wolf, Thermador, and imported European ranges (La Cornue, Lacanche, Ilve) are the centerpiece of Dallas luxury kitchens.
 Custom plaster or brass range hoods – often hand-fabricated locally – are replacing the stock stainless hoods that defined the 2015-2022 era.